CTSTavarney/ctst-dev/README.md

 as the data provided to the CTST from the respective event directors.**

 This is the development repository, https://github.com/ctstpoints/ctst-dev.
 Other GitHub repositories are used to host web sites on GitHub Pages:
-- https://github.com/ctstpoints/ctstpoints.github.io -- This Points Database web site
+- https://github.com/ctstpoints/ctstpoints.github.io -- This Points Registry web site
 - https://github.com/ctstpoints/ctst-archive  -- An archived copy of the legacy `countrytwosteptour.com` web site

 Summary of steps involved in creating the project: